dialex/start-testing/docs/tools/toolbox.md

 ## Community

 - 💯 [Testers.io](http://www.testers.io/) - Ministry of Testing's Slack community; ask for advice or join the discussion
-- 💯 [Testing Conferences](https://testingconferences.org/) - live list and alerts about testing conferences, worldwide
+- 💯 [Testing Conferences](https://testingconferences.org/) - live list (and alerts) about worldwide testing conferences

 ## Lists of resources